Naamapadam: A Large-Scale Named Entity Annotated Data for Indic Languages: Experimental Setup

 \subsection{Implementation Details}

 We use the Huggingface library\footnote{\url{https://github.com/huggingface/transformers/tree/main/examples/pytorch/token-classification}} \cite{wolf-etal-2020-transformers} to train our NER models.
 We use NVIDIA A100 Tensor Core GPU to run all the experiments.
-We use \texttt{bert-base-multilingual-cased} as the base pre-trained model in all our experiments.
+We use \texttt{bert-base-multilingual-cased} (169.05M) as the base pre-trained model in all our experiments.
 We tune hyper-parameters based on F1-Score on the validation set.
-We use the following range of values for selecting the best hyper-parameter \begin{itemize} \item Batch Size: 8, 16, 32 \item Learning Rate: 1e-3, 1e-4, 1e-5, 1e-6, 3e-3, 3e-4, 3e-5, 3e-6, 5e-3, 5e-4, 5e-5, 5e-6 \end{itemize}
+We use the following range of values for selecting the best hyper-parameter. \begin{itemize} \item Batch Size: 8, 16, 32 \item Learning Rate: 1e-3, 1e-4, 1e-5, 1e-6, 3e-3, 3e-4, 3e-5, 3e-6, 5e-3, 5e-4, 5e-5, 5e-6 \end{itemize} Once we obtain the best hyper-parameter, we fine-tune the model for $2$ epochs with $5$ different random seeds.
+We report the mean and standard deviation of the $5$ runs.